S-UT-bootcamp/deep-learning-challenge/README.md

 ### Results:

 #### Data Preprocessing

-    - We removed the 'EIN' and 'NAME' columns because they didn't contain useful data for the model.
+**What variable(s) are the target(s) for your model?**
     - We set 'IS_SUCCESSFUL' as the target variable.
+**What variable(s) are the features for your model?**
+    - APPLICATION_TYPE
+    - AFFILIATION
+    - CLASSIFICATION
+    - USE_CASE
+    - ORGANIZATION
+    - STATUS
+    - INCOME_AMT
+    - SPECIAL_CONSIDERATIONS
+    - ASK_AMT
+**What variable(s) should be removed from the input data because they are neither targets nor features?**
+    - I removed the 'EIN' and 'NAME' columns because they didn't contain useful data for the model.

 ## Compiling, Training, and Evaluating the Model

-#### Neural Network Model Configuration

 **How many neurons, layers, and activation functions did you select for your neural network model, and why?**